yuetyang/RobustGAN/README.md

 ```bash
 python test.py --dataroot ./datasets/demo_ct_pet --name robustgan_ct_pet --model robustgan --netG robustgan
 ```
-## Acknowledgements
-This project is developped on the codebase of [CycleGAN-and-Pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.git).
-We  appreciate this great work!
 ## Citation
 If you find this codebase useful for your research, please use the following entry.
 ```BibTeX